zama-ai/concrete-ml/README.md

 - **Healthcare data analysis**: Improve patient care while maintaining privacy by allowing secure, confidential data sharing between healthcare providers.
 - **Financial services**: Facilitate secure financial data analysis for risk management and fraud detection, keeping client information encrypted and safe.
+- **Ad campaign tracking**: Create targeted advertising and campaign insights in a post-cookie era, ensuring user privacy through encrypted data analysis.
+- **Industries:** Enable predictive maintenance in the cloud while keeping sensitive data confidential, enhancing efficiency and data security.
+- **Biometrics:** Give the ability to create user authentication applications without having to reveal their identities.
+- **Government:** Enable governments to create digitized versions of their services without having to trust cloud providers.

 *See more use cases in the list of [demos](#demos).*
 <br></br>